 - Read Wikipedia’s definition of Digital literacy – Is this a good description?

-- Scan the #diglit hashtag on Twitter – Did you find any valuable links to defining digital literacy.
+- Scan the #diglit hashtag on Twitter – Did you find any valuable links to defining digital literacy?

 - Conduct a Google search for “digital literacy.”
-Select a few definitions you like and record the urls, for example adding these to your browser bookmarks.
+Select a few definitions you like and record the urls, for example by adding these to your browser bookmarks.

 - Conduct a Google search for “digital skills.”
 Select one or two definitions you like and record the urls.

-- Conduct a Google search for “digital fluency” Select one or two definitions
+- Conduct a Google search for “digital fluency” Select one or two definitions.

-- What are the differences between digital literacies, digital fluency and digital skills?
+- What are the differences between digital literacies, digital fluency, and digital skills?
 How are these concepts related?

 - Read: What is digital literacy? published by POMO – Is this a reliable source?

 - How would you rate the academic quality of the definitions you found (e.g. low / high quality)?